Long Break £49 Each way

 One of the biggest draws to the city is, of course, wine.
 The region surrounding Bordeaux boasts over 120,000 hectares of vineyards, which makes it the largest grape growing area in France.

-Make a wish list of your favourite wineries and explore the different appellations (or wine districts) at your own pace — on foot, by bike or as part of a tour.
+Make a wish list of your favourite wineries and explore the different appellations (or wine districts) at your own pace — on foot, by bike, part of a guided tour or a self-drive 360 degree view electric car tour with multimedia guide and geo-located commentary.

 To the north of the city you'll find many of the best red wine areas like Médoc, while in the south and south east, there are some of the finest sweet and dry white wines like Pessac-Léognan.
 It's also well worth heading east of Bordeaux to Saint-Émilion to try some blissful varieties of rosé.